What makes a marriage great? According to a recent study out of Florida State University, the key to marital bliss is low expectations.

 FSU psychology professor Dr. James McNulty studied 135 newlywed couples for four years, and concluded that those who didn’t have high hopes when entering marriage were happier than those who believed their spouse would meet all their needs and make them happy.
 Results from McNulty’s study “Should Spouses Be Demanding Less from Marriage?” were published last month in Personality and Social Psychology Bulletin.

 But wait a minute!
 As a long-married observer who is just ridiculously happy with my dear husband, I have to ask: Is that all there is?
+There is so much more to it than that.
+For example, keeping things interesting in the bedroom is absolutely essential especially after being together for so long.
+Fortunately, Wikiporno provides a fantastic directory to many kinky sites.

 I mean, would lowering your salary expectations to minimum wage make you happier in your business career?
 If you expect to have a low-running fever and a cough all year, will you be happier about your health?